-I recently looked back through some notes from editing projects, where I discovered a pattern of easy-to-fix ‘word puzzlers gone wild.’ 😉
+Well-l-l, I recently looked back through some project management notes, where I discovered a pattern of easy-to-fix tech issues and ‘word puzzlers’ gone wild. 😉

-The titles begin with [QW] and a number, so they’re easy to find, keep in numerical order, and squirrel away for a future look.
+Titles begin with [QW] and a number, so they’re easy to find and keep in numerical order.

-Except for a short introduction each month (much shorter than this one!), here is the approximate length of each fast, Quick Win post.
+Except for a shorter (!) introduction each month, here is the approximate length of each fast, Quick Win ([QW]) post.